fatfish-lab/aquarium-documentation/src/web/introduction/index.md

 | [![Focus](/_medias/screenshots/interface-focus.webp)](./focus) | [![Studio](/_medias/screenshots/interface-studio.webp)](./studio) | [![Rooms](/_medias/screenshots/interface-rooms.webp)](./rooms) |
 | [Focus](./focus), is the easy interface.
 It's a unique experience, where you can focus on your work.
 Users also have access to their diary, with all their tasks and timelogs. | [Studio](./studio) is the complete interface.
 It's working like on your computer, where you can create folders and choose how to display its content by creating workspaces. | [Rooms](./rooms) is the interface dedicated for external reviews.
 No need to give them access to the full project, only share some playlists and read-only workspaces. |

-<$>[info]
+>[!info]
-As a user, you can choose the interface you want to use.
+> As a user, you can choose the interface you want to use.
 You can switch between them at any time.
 And you can set the default one from your [profile preferences](../applications/profile.md).

-As an administrator, you can set the default interface for users from the [domain application](../applications/domain.md).
+>
-<$>
+> As an administrator, you can set the default interface for users from the [domain application](../applications/domain.md).

 # How Aquarium is structured ?